 Medically supervised detox programs help with this by monitoring a person’s vital functions and providing medication if needed to ensure they are safe and reasonably comfortable during withdrawal.
 Once the drug is no longer in a person’s body, they can begin treatment for their substance use disorder.

 Treatment For Zolpidem (Ambien) Addiction

-Drug rehab programs may treat zolpidem abuse and addiction with individual counseling, group therapy, addiction education and coping techniques.
-Cognitive- or dialectical-behavioral therapies are often used to help people struggling with substance abuse to make healthier choices by reframing their thoughts and behavior.
+Drug rehab programs may treat zolpidem use and addiction with individual counseling, group therapy, addiction education and coping techniques.
+Cognitive- or dialectical-behavioral therapies are often used to help people struggling with substance use to make healthier choices by reframing their thoughts and behavior.

-Contact us to learn more about zolpidem abuse, addiction and treatment options.
+Contact us to learn more about zolpidem use, addiction and treatment options.